Isolation (psychology): Effect

 Habitual repressors have been shown to have fewer unhappy memories than other people, but the difference rests in the secondary associations.
-Research of repressors concluded that they had equally strong negative reactions to bad memories, however those memories did not evoke other negative feelings as much as they did for non-repressors.
-The phrase, "architecture of less complex emotions" was created to describe this phenomenon.
-Repressors have bad memories just like anyone else, but are less troubled by them because they are relatively isolated in memory.
-The most current researchers have agreed that isolation is one of the more effective and important mechanisms of defense from harmful cognitions.
+Research on repressors concluded that they had equally strong negative reactions to bad memories; however, those memories did not evoke other negative feelings as much as they did for non-repressors.
+The phrase "architecture of less complex emotions" was created to describe this phenomenon.
+Repressors have bad memories just like anyone else, but they are less troubled by them because they are relatively isolated in memory.
+Most current researchers have agreed that isolation is one of the most effective and important mechanisms of defense from harmful cognitions.
 It is a coping mechanism that does not require delusions of reality, which makes it more plausible than some alternatives (denial, sublimation, projection, etc.).
 Further research will be needed for accounts of isolation to be considered fully concrete.